-Explore how Collaborative Observation of On-Line practice (COOL) can help you develop your skills and confidence for online teaching.
+Explore how Collaborative Observation can help you develop your skills and confidence for teaching both in the classroom and online.

 The workshop can be adapted for particular team needs, so let us know if you would like to arrange this as a Team Workshop.